liviaellen/ortho-3d/MEDIUM_ARTICLE.md

 - **Variable point density**: Intraoral scanners produce irregular mesh patterns
 - **Real-time requirements**: Clinical workflows need fast processing

-**[SCREENSHOT PLACEHOLDER 2: Data preprocessing visualization showing the point cloud normalization and augmentation steps]**

 ## The Solution: Deep Learning Meets Dentistry

-We developed a comprehensive solution using two cutting-edge neural architectures specifically designed for 3D point cloud processing:
+We developed a comprehensive solution using cutting-edge neural architectures specifically designed for 3D point cloud processing.
+Here's our **algorithm pipeline**—the backbone of our approach:

+### 🔄 **Complete Algorithm Pipeline**

+1. **Preprocessing** – We start by cleaning and normalizing the raw mesh scans to reduce noise and standardize inputs.
+2. **Feature Extraction** – Then, we compute geometric features like curvature and surface normals, which help the model better understand the structure of the teeth.
+3. **Segmentation** – This is where the deep learning happens.
+We use neural networks to classify each point in the 3D scan into a tooth category.
+4. **Post-processing** – Finally, we refine the segmentation results to ensure label consistency and anatomical accuracy across the full jaw.

+This pipeline allowed us to transform messy raw scans into structured, clinically meaningful data.

+**[SCREENSHOT PLACEHOLDER: Slide 3 - Algorithm pipeline diagram showing the 4-step process]**

 ### 🚀 **Architecture 1: PointNet**
 PointNet, pioneered by researchers at Stanford, was the first neural network capable of directly processing 3D point clouds without converting them to voxels or images.